Vanshika3003/blaz_march_22/reactapps/readme.md

 - NOTE: Reducer and Saga both listen to the dispatch actions but the difference is
     - Reducer, listen to action to update the store so that View will get the updated data from it
     - Saga, listen to action from View, perform execution (Async) and then dispatch the output action with data.
 Saga is not responsible for Store updates

+-  Advanced Concepts with React.js
+    - Code Splitting
+        - Modular approach for building Complex React Application
+        - We segregate various logic in separate code files and load them as on need
+        - A Loading is Asynchronous
+            - Traditional Approach:  import {MyClass} from './../../../file';
+                - MyClass is exported from file.js and imported synchronously
+                    - Search for file.js
+                    - Load the file.js
+                    - Search for exported member MyClass
+                    - Cache the file
+                    - Load MyClass
+        - Load the file.js asynchronously
+            - import('./../file').then(()=>{}).cache((ex)=>{});
+        - Use the Asynchronous Module Loading or Code Splitting for Logical objects (Pure code files)
+    - Lazy Loading
+        - Ract.Lazy()
+            - Import the Module lazily and will be used for processing
+            - To load and render components lazily
+                - Use Cases:
+                    - Component that has external dependency of REST API call
+                    - Component that is depending upon other re-usable components
+                    - Components that contains complex or third party UI Elements
+            - The 'Suspense', the ExosticComponent that will be creating a placeholder for the lazily loaded component
+                - The 'fallBack': a porperty, that will keep showing the fallback UI till the lazy component is not loaded
+    - ErroBoundary
+    - Higher-Order-Component
+        - Functional component
+        - That accepts input parameter as component and return component
+        - PURE JavaScript Function